 About the Twilight Tour & Party

-The Twilight Party takes place on the Friday evening before the Meridian-Kessler Home & Garden Tour.
-This year, the popular neighborhood tent party is taking place on Friday, June 15 from 6:00-11:00 P.M.
-Featuring the silent auction, dinner, entertainment and exclusive homes not open to the public for Home Tour weekend, it’s the most popular neighborhood event of the summer.
+The Twilight Party takes place on the Friday evening before the Meridian-Kessler Home Tour.
+This year, the popular neighborhood tent party is taking place on Friday, June 7 from 6:30-10:30 p.m.
+Featuring food and drink from Liter House, Half Liter BBQ and Scarlet Lane Brewing Co. and live entertainment by Chamber Music – It’s the most popular neighborhood event of the summer!

 What is the Twilight Party?

 Twilight is a fun, casual neighborhood event that is held to kick off the Home Tour weekend.
 Attendees have the opportunity to celebrate Home Tour weekend with neighbors with food, drink, live music, dancing and a 50/50 raffle to support the Vi Walker Neighborhood Grant Program!

 It might be described as a giant, neighborhood block party.
 If you’ve never been before, we’d love to see you there!

 The Twilight Committee works hard to keep the ticket price as low as possible.
-We want to encourage as many people to join us!
-All ticket proceeds go to the cost of hosting the event and all silent auction proceeds go directly into the Vi Walker Neighborhood Grant Fund.
+We want to encourage as many people as possible to join us!
+All ticket proceeds go to the cost of hosting the event as well as the the Vi Walker Neighborhood Grant Program.

 What is the schedule for the evening?